Schematizing the Observer and the Epistemic Content of Theories: Why We Need to Schematize the Observer

 The third reason is a deeper one.
-In order for theory to be able to provide guidance to experiment in the design of new types of tools for probing novel sorts of phenomena and in the design of new types of tools for probing known phenomena in novel ways, and conversely for experiment to provide guidance to theory in modeling practically constructed novel ways of coupling to systems known and unknown so as to place constraints on the possible soundness of theoretical description and prediction, theory must be able to represent the fine details of the apparatus as it is actually to be used in the experiment.
-This particular interplay between theory and experiment, in theoretical guidance in the construction of instruments and in experimental constraint on the soundness of theory, is one of the most profound ways that theory and experiment are able to make contact with each other; without it, it is difficult to see how any epistemic content could accrue to theory in the first place.
+Theory must be able to provide guidance to experiment in the design of new types of tools for probing novel sorts of phenomena, in the design of new types of tools for probing known phenomena in novel ways, and in the design of the experimental configuration itself, \emph{i}.\emph{e}., how the instruments are used; conversely, experiment must be able to provide guidance to theory in modeling practically constructed novel ways of coupling to systems known and unknown so as to place constraints on the possible soundness of theoretical description and prediction.
+In order for each to carry out these tasks, theory must be able to represent the fine details of the apparatus as it is to be used in the experiment.
+This particular interplay between theory and experiment, in theoretical guidance in the construction of instruments and the design of experimental configuration on the one hand, and in experimental constraint on the soundness of theory on the other, is one of the most profound ways that theory and experiment are able to make contact with each other; without it, it is difficult to see how any epistemic content could accrue to theory in the first place.